-Prose/Poetry Workshop I/II/III/IV

-WRIT600/601/700/701 - 4 credits/4 credits/4 credits/4 credits
+Prose/Poetry Workshop I/II/III/IV WRIT600/601/700/701-4 credits/4 credits/4 credits

-A two-year workshop sequence in the student's area of emphasis, such as fiction, poetry, and nonfiction.
+A two-year workshop sequence in the student's area of emphasis, i.e. fiction, poetry, non-fiction.
 Also, as part of the course, the student may meet with the program director and other graduate faculty during the semester.

-Translation Seminar
+Translation Seminar WRIT640-3 credits

 This course is a study of literary translation and its radical impact on English-language poetry and fiction.
 Poetry or fiction translation is an option for the critical essay in this course.
-Students, in either case, acquire firsthand knowledge of literary traditions outside that of Anglo-American literature.
+Students, in either case, acquire first-hand knowledge of literary traditions outside that of Anglo-American literature.

-Literary Seminar
+Literary Seminar WRIT750-3 credits

-These in-depth seminars focus on particular issues or currents in contemporary fiction and poetry, with topics selected from various international literary traditions (for example, "Poetry's Public" or "The Ethics of Fiction") or monographic courses on such figures as Gertrude Stein, William Faulkner, Ezra Pound, James Joyce, or Eudora Welty.
+These in-depth seminars focus on particular issues or currents in contemporary fiction and poetry, with topics selected from various international literary traditions (e.g., "Poetry's Public" or "The Ethics of Fiction")or monographic courses on such figures as Gertrude Stein, William Faulkner, Ezra Pound, James Joyce, or Eudora Welty.

-Publishing Practices
+Publishing Practices WRIT760-3 credits

-An optional yearlong course directed toward the contemporary world of publishing, as well as working on the Graduate Writing Program's writing program's literary tabloid, OR, on the Otis Books/Seismicity Editions imprint.
+An optional year-long course directed toward the contemporary world of publishing, as well as working on our writing program's literary tabloid, OR, the Otis Books/Seismicity Editions imprint.

-Visiting Writers Series
+Visiting Writers Series WRIT 789-2 credits

-WRIT 789 - 2 credits

-A biweekly lecture series featuring visiting poets, fiction writers, and essayists from the US and abroad who read and discuss their own work and aspects of contemporary literary culture.
+A bi-weekly lecture series featuring visiting poets, fiction writers and essayists from the U.S. and abroad who read and discuss their own work and aspects of contemporary literary culture.
 A question and answer period follows each talk.